jonathanobise/data-science-nanodegree-projects/README.md

 # Data Scientist Nanodegree - Udacity - Project 1 - Data Science Blog

 ## Project Motivation
-Using the Cross-Industry Standard Process of Data Mining (CRISP-DM), the 2019 Stack Overflow Developer Survey dataset was investigated to answer the following questions:
+Using the Cross-Industry Standard Process of Data Mining (CRISP-DM), the goal was to investigate the 2019 Stack Overflow Developer Survey dataset in the bid to answer the follwoing questions:

 + From the data, which country has the highest job satisfaction for developers?
 + With respect to job satisfaction, is there any difference between developers with IT-related undergraduate major and those with such?